188.8.131.52 Exemptions from income management for people with under school-age children

 The person must have also demonstrated they were not financially vulnerable during the previous 12 months (220.127.116.11).

 If a dependent child is under compulsory school age the child must be participating in the required number and kind of activities specified in a legislative instrument by the Minister (see below).
 The activities must relate to either health and/or engagement.

 Requirements are that:

-- the child is immunised in accordance with the age appropriate early childhood immunisation schedule or has an approved catch up vaccination schedule in accordance with FAAct section 6 (see FA Guide 1.1.I.10). or:
+- the child is immunised in accordance with the age appropriate early childhood immunisation schedule or has an approved catch up vaccination schedule in accordance with FAAct section 6 (FA Guide 1.1.I.10), or

 - a child has an exemption based on medical grounds, or

 - a child has natural immunity, or

 - the Secretary has determined that the child meets the immunisation requirements.

 - the child has received regular child health and development checks as set out in the personal health and immunisation record as published by the Northern Territory Government.
 The personal health and immunisation record requires health checks at the age of